grocerycrud/documentation/2.x/api/set-relation.md

 <h2 id="where-statement">Where statement at the setRelation function</h2>

-You can also include a 4th parameter at the setRelation function with the same syntax that is used with <a href="https://www.grocerycrud.com/enterprise/api-and-function-list/where-3"  target="_blank" rel="noopener noreferrer">where</a> function.
+You can also include a 4th parameter at the setRelation function with the same syntax that is used with [where](/docs/where) function.
 You can see some examples below:

 <pre><code class="language-php">$crud-&gt;setRelation('officeCode', 'offices', 'city', ['is_deleted' => 'no'])</code></pre>

-For more about how to use the 4th parameter of where you can also check the full documentation of <a href="https://www.grocerycrud.com/enterprise/api-and-function-list/where-3" target="_blank" rel="noopener noreferrer">where</a> method.
+For more about how to use the 4th parameter of where you can also check the full documentation of [where](/docs/where) method.

-<h2>Full Example</h2>
+## Example

 A full working example can be found here:
 <pre><code class="language-php">$crud-&gt;setTable('employees');
 $crud-&gt;setSubject('Employee', 'Employees');